moranje/urinest.rip/README.md

 URINEST.RIP
 </h1>

-Descision support for the interpretation of urine test results for medical professionals.
+Decision support for the interpretation of urine test results for medical professionals.
 Mostly intended for GP practices.
 But it's for anyone interested.
-No judgement if you like looking at pee.
+No judgement if you just like looking at pee.

 ## Website